 A preferred stock refers to an equity interest with a fixed dividend value for life.
 Unlike common stocks whose value depends on the profitability of the company, the price of preferred stocks depends on the credit rating or financial status of the business as well as the dividend amount.

 Equity means worth or value, and it can also mean ownership.
 Owner's equity refers to the balance of deducting the amount of money a business owner has drawn out of the company from his/her investment in the business.

 The only way to increase owners' equity is to either increase investment in the business or grow the profits of the business.

 If you need help with your company's equity interest, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.